-On March 25, 2020, the Company granted an aggregate of 338,000 restricted stock units to two ViralClear board members for services vesting immediately.
+On March 25, 2020, ViralClear granted an aggregate of 338,000 restricted stock units to two ViralClear board members for services vesting immediately.

-On March 30, 2020, the Company granted an aggregate of 960,000 restricted stock units to ViralClear board members and employees for services with 320,000 vesting immediately, and 640,000 vesting upon ViralClear meeting certain milestones.
+On March 30, 2020, ViralClear granted an aggregate of 960,000 restricted stock units to ViralClear board members and employees for services with 320,000 vesting immediately, and 640,000 vesting upon ViralClear meeting certain milestones.